Cylvre-Language/Cylvre/CONTRIBUTING.md

 # Contributing to Cylvre

-First of all, thanks for contributing to Cylvre!
+First of all, thanks for contributing to Cylvre! :partying_face:

 It is the dedictaion of people like you that make this project useful for everyone else.
 As of now, there are a lot of issues with the compiler as it is still pre-alpha.
 There are only a few ways to contribute to this project and more ways will be added soon.

 ### Ways to contribute.